mojothemonkey2/TCL_Guide/README.md

 pm enable com.google.android.tvlauncher && pm disable-user --user 0 com.google.android.apps.tv.launcherx
 pm uninstall --user 0 com.google.android.apps.tv.launcherx     # optionally uninstall GoogleTV launcher to free space
 ```
+Note:
+* You can alternatively install a 3rd-party launcher, such as Projectivy (available from the app store).
+  And then similarly disable ATV launcher to leave Projectivy as the default.

-There also exist launcher manager apps to flip between launcher via the UI.
+* There also exist launcher manager apps to flip between launcher via the UI.
 But I have not tried. \

 # Software Updates
 TCL do not seem to be running any updates over the internet, at least in my region (UK). \